awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/1_prerequisites.md

 ---

 ## Opt in for AWS Compute Optimizer
-[Opt in for AWS Compute Optimizer](https://docs.aws.amazon.com/compute-optimizer/latest/ug/getting-started.html) if you have not done so.
+[Opt in for AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer/getting-started/) if you have not done so.
-You will need to opt in for AWS Compute Optimizer if you have not done so.
-AWS Compute Optimizer analyzes metrics from the past 14 days to generate recommendations.
+Enable AWS Compute Optimizer at no additional cost.
+After AWS Compute Optimizer is enabled it may take up to 12 hours to fully analyze the AWS resources in your account.

 ![Section1 AWS Compute Optimizer](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section1/ComputeOptimizer.png)